samdjstevens/ecs-microservices-workshop/docs/first-stack.md

 Type `y` and press enter to confirm, and then wait whilst the stack is torn down.
 Once the process is finished, the EC2 instance will have been terminated.

-Now that you have successfully created and destroyed your first stack, we are ready to begin working on our ECS Microservices Stack.
+Now that you have successfully created and destroyed your first stack, we are ready to begin working on our real application's stack.